Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Lens-Space Density Sensitive Covers

-Let $\XX_n$ be samples taken from some (unknown) distribution on a topological space $X$, with known pairwise distances, and with a choice of Morse-type function $f:X \to \RR$.
-In this section, we will assume some knowledge of the theory of Morse-type functions.
+One limitation of using a pullback cover for Mapper, is that the resolution is determined by $\cU$, and therefore cannot vary within level sets of $f$.
+Kerneled covers will provide a larger class of covers that address this limitation, while preserving the good properties of Mapper.

+In the remainder of this section, we assume that the reader is familiar with some Morse theory as applied in the Mapper context.
 For a good introduction to the Morse theory used here, the reader is referred to Section 2 of \cite{carriere_structure_2018}.